enemonsieur/offis_repo/PROJECTS/OFFIS/220801_1 Design Stress inducing Task.md

 Is the stress inducing factors has to be on a daily basis?
 Like specific things happening (change in work environment, working with a hard task) Or more global like LT satisfaction, lack of career advancement, or working with difficult collegues?
+- Are those factors related to our study?
+In the sense that we have to manipulate them to increase sense, or is it more of a review